 March 11, 1947: The “drop” date for the very first MGM Records album, the soundtrack to Till The Clouds Roll By.

 Record critics welcomed the new label and the “Clouds” album was given good reviews.
 MGM was off and running with a new revenue stream while also creating a new market, the original soundtrack album.
 MGM Records released soundtracks to just about all of their musicals, and a few dramatic films, for the next 20+ years.
 All of Judy’s MGM musicals from 1946 through the end of her tenure with the studio in 1950 had MGM Records soundtracks produced to complement them.

 Originally the soundtracks were four 78 rpm discs with two sides each meaning only eight songs from the films could be included.
 This means that there was a lot of editing of the musical numbers to fit the short time constraints of the 78s and also some cherry-picking of the “best” numbers from films with more than eight numbers, as most of them were.
-It wouldn’t be until the long-playing records were developed that MGM began to include more songs from their recent musicals, Kiss Me Kate (1953), which was one of the first in the long-playing format.
+It wouldn’t be until the long-playing records were developed that MGM began to include more songs from their recent musicals on their soundtracks.
+Kiss Me Kate (1953), was one of the first in the long-playing format.

 Oddly enough, MGM Records never released updated and expanded versions of their originally-78rpm-albums in the LP era.
 They were content to re-release the existing soundtracks, over and over again.
 In the late 1980s and early 1990s CBS Special Products (later Sony Music Entertainment Inc./Sony Music Special Products), released expanded soundtracks that were taken directly from the actual film soundtracks and not the pre-recording sessions.

 Finally, in the mid-1990s, Rhino Records, working with Turner Entertainment, began to release expanded “complete” soundtracks to MGM musicals utilizing the surviving pre-recordings as their main source of content.